 - about 1 tablespoon olive oil for the pan

 - about 6 large basil leaves

 - 1 Roma tomato, washed, dried, thinly sliced

 - salt and freshly ground black pepper

-- Preheat the oven to 400°F, and adjust a rack to the center.
+- Set oven.
+Preheat the oven to 400°F, and adjust a rack to the center.

-- Place in the preheated 400°F oven and bake until the cheese is melted and it's sizzling, 15 to 20 minutes.
+- Bake.
+Place in the preheated 400°F oven and bake until the cheese is melted and it's sizzling, about 15 minutes.

-- Let the pizza sit for about 10 minutes, slice and serve.
+- Serve.
+Let the pizza sit for about 10 minutes, slice and serve.